eliocamp/reproducibility-with-r/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-This course is [licensed](/license) with Creative Commons Attribution-ShareAlike 4.0 International License.
+The course is organised with [Physalia](https://www.physalia-courses.org/courses-workshops/) and its first edition will be held online between 14th and 16th of March.
+It is [licensed](/license) with Creative Commons Attribution-ShareAlike 4.0 International License.
 Help yourself!